TasnimFabiha/DynamicJS-Detection/README.md

 such kind of security attack, that can be easily done by utilizing the advantage of using state-dependent dynamic JavaScript on web applications.
-An approach for Bangladeshi dataset is presented here for providing acuity of the occurrences of dynamic scripts and, determining how these occurrences can lead to severe conse quences of information leakage.
+An approach for Bangladeshi dataset is presented here for providing acuity of the occurrences of dynamic scripts and, determining how these occurrences can lead to severe consequences of information leakage.
 Keeping the above factors in mind, a methodology is proposed to experiment an empirical study.
 This is designed to gain insights into the prevalence and exploitability of data leakage caused by the use of dynamic script generation.